-If your child receives Temporary Assistance for Needy Families in Oregon, or received it in the past, as a general rule the Department of Justice, Division of Child Support (DCS) will provide child support services.
+If your child receives Temporary Assistance for Needy Families (TANF) in Oregon, or received it in the past, as a general rule the Department of Justice, Division of Child Support (DCS) must provide child support services.
 DCS also provides services if your child is in the care of the Department of Human Services (i.e., foster care) or the Oregon Youth Authority.

 Also see: Oregon Department of Justice Child Support Laws and Rules